NY Spine Medicine

 Procedure Preparation

-This procedure will be done in a hospital setting, after your initial consultation in our Midtown Clinic, you will set up an appointment with our staff for a local surgical center or hospital.
+This procedure will be done in a hospital setting.
+After your initial consultation in our office, you will set up an appointment with our staff for a local surgical center or hospital.

-Please bring to THE OFFICE previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs, if available to your initial visit, if you do not have current images, we may refer you to have studies done prior to the procedure.
+Please bring any previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs to your initial visit.
+If you do not have current images, we may refer you to have studies done prior to the procedure.

-You will receive specific instructions to follow prior to the procedure in regards to eating and drinking.
+You will receive specific instructions to follow prior to the procedure with regard to eating and drinking.

 Please notify our physician if you are nursing or if there is a chance you may be pregnant.

-Please be prepared to discuss any medications that you are currently on with our physician, or bring you medication bottles with you to your initial appointment.
+Please be prepared to discuss any medications that you are currently on with our physician, or bring your medication bottles with you to your initial appointment.

 You will be awake during the procedure to provide important feedback to the physician, but you will be under a sedative to diminish your anxiety and any discomfort.